CtrlK

 Distinctiveness Conflict Risk

-The skill occupies a somewhat specific niche around interpreting imprecise code descriptions, but it could easily overlap with general coding assistance skills or code generation skills.
-The boundary between 'translating natural language to code' and general code writing is blurry.
+While it carves out a niche around interpreting imprecise code descriptions, it could easily overlap with general coding assistance skills or code generation skills.
+The boundary between 'translating natural language to code' and general code generation is fuzzy.

 2 / 3